frabas/DISPLACE_GUI/README.md

 The two methods can be selected by defining boost_test_included in the CONFIG line of the Qt Project.
 It is enabled by default on Windows (see localconfig.pri).

 If boost::test is not available in any form, it can be disabled by removing the units-test option from the CONFIG variable in the pro file.

+## Build a new case studies

+A set of [R routines](https://github.com/frabas/DISPLACE_R_inputs) are available to create a new DISPLACE case study from scratch.
+These routines are quite data-hungry and would require to be adapted to each case.
+Ideally a R package should be build soon to wrap them in a consistent tool.

 ## How to cite